axpiguet/KinRNN/README.md

 ## Data ##

-<li> Next to the src folder create a folder named "tests_results".
+<li> Next to the srcnew folder create a folder named "tests_results".
 Put your data folder in "tests_results".</li>

-Your data should be a dataframe which raws are trials and colums parameters.
+Your data should be a dataframe in which rows are trials and colums parameters.
 For each muscle, an associated column should contain the arrays of EMG recordings.
 The data should be pre-filtered and normalized per muscle.

 ## Training an RNN ##